-The Manager, Guest Services – Attractions & Parking play a vital role in creating a welcoming and supportive environment for everyone who visits the attractions at the zoo.
+The Manager, Guest Services – Attractions & Parking plays a vital role in creating a welcoming and supportive environment for everyone who visits the attractions at the zoo.
 This role ensures a safe, efficient, and engaging guest experience by leading ride operations staff, enforcing safety and operational policies, cultivating a positive workplace culture, and ensuring staff are trained, scheduled, and developed effectively.
 They oversee the daily operations of the Oakland Zoo Rides Area, and the rides personnel associated with Gondola Transport to the California Trail, and overflow parking when needed.
 The Manager, Guest Services - Attractions & Parking has extensive knowledge of the operation of all amusement rides and works closely with maintenance in support of gondola transport operations.
 They ensure the safety of all visitors, answers guest questions and provide consistent, friendly, and helpful guest service.
 The position oversees a full-time Assistant Manager, 4-5 supervisors, and a team of part-time ride operators and parking assistants.

 Manager: